 Why We Sometimes Switch Apple Varieties - A Story Of Supply And Seasonality

 We switch the variety or source of the apples that you get in our Fruutbox a few times each year.
-We've recently swapped out the Braeburns for these lovely English Royal Gala apples that are grown in Devon, because some of the Braeburns weren't as crisp as we'd like.
+We've recently swapped out the Braeburns for these lovely Royal Gala apples, because some of the Braeburns weren't as crisp as we'd like.
 Our apples need to pass the crunch test, which these definitely do.

 Why Do We Need To Switch Apple Varieties?